corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `-o, <outputType>`
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

-### Get list of pending certificate revocation requests
+### See a list of pending certificate revocation requests

 **Sample command structure**